ortus-docs/commandbox-docs/packages/package_management.md

 By default, the list of available packages is on ForgeBox, our CFML code share site.
 Additional endpoints such as Git, or HTTP will soon be available.
 When a package is installed, all of its dependencies are automatically installed for you for quick, easy experience.

 You can easily create your own packages and register them on ForgeBox so the whole community can start using them.
-To read more, please select from a sub-page on the right.